NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 # Getting Started

 The Translator Knowledge Graph Exchange Archive Web Server ("Archive") is an online host to share knowledge graphs formatted as KGX standard compliant formatted files that are indexed for access, complete with their metadata, in the Translator SmartAPI Registry.
 This document mainly focuses on the practical activities for local development and production system deployment.
+For details on the more esoteric development details (e.g. of OpenAPI 3 code generation), see the complementary [Road Map](KGE_ARCHIVE_ROADMAP.md) and [Development Notes](DEVNOTES.md) documents.

 ## Table of Contents